Enterprise TensorFlow - Saving a trained model

 serving_input_fn = tf.estimator.export.build_raw_serving_input_receiver_fn(feature_spec)

-Now that we have the serving_input_fnwe just need to decide where to save and we are done:
+we just need to decide where to save and we are done:

 regressor.export_savedmodel(